Samsung Galaxy A71: Hardware

-The Galaxy A71 has a 6.7-inch Super AMOLED Plus Infinity O display with an FHD+ 1080×2400 resolution with a 20:9 aspect ratio and a ~393 ppi density with Corning Gorilla Glass 3.
-The phone itself measures 163.6 mm x 76 mm x 7.7 mm and weighs 179 g whereas the 5G variant measures 162.5 mm (6.40 in) x 75.5 mm (2.97 in) x 8.1 mm (0.32 in) and weighs 185 g (6.5 oz).
-The phone is powered by a Qualcomm Snapdragon 730 (8 nm) octa-core (2×2.2 GHz Kryo 470 Gold & 6×1.8 GHz Kryo 470 Silver) chip and an Adreno 618 GPU.
-The 5G variant is powered by an Exynos 980 (8 nm) octa-core (2×2.2 GHz Cortex-A77 & 6×1.8 GHz Cortex-A55) alongside a Mali-G76 MP5 GPU, and the 5G UW variant is powered by a Qualcomm Snapdragon 765G (7 nm) octa-core (1×2.4 GHz Kryo 475 Prime & 1×2.2 GHz Kryo 475 Gold & 6×1.8 GHz Kryo 475 Silver) and an Adreno 620 GPU.
-The phone comes with either 6 GB or 8 GB RAM, as well as 128 GB internal storage, which can be expanded via a microSD card of up to 512 GB.
+Display

+All variants of the Galaxy A71 have a 6.7-inch Super AMOLED Plus Infinity-O display with an FHD+ (1080×2400) resolution with a 20:9 aspect ratio and a ~393 ppi density with Corning Gorilla Glass 3.
+It also has an in-display optical fingerprint sensor.

+Battery

 It comes with a non-removable 4500 mAh lithium polymer battery which charges with a 25W Super Fast Charger.

-It also has an in-display optical fingerprint sensor.
+Processor and Memory

+The LTE version of the phone is powered by a Qualcomm Snapdragon 730 chipset.
+The 5G (non-UW) global variant is powered by Exynos 980, while the 5G US variant uses the Qualcomm Snapdragon 765G.
+The phone comes with either 6 GB or 8 GB RAM, as well as 128 GB internal storage (which uses UFS 2.0), which can be expanded via a microSD card of up to 512 GB.

 Cameras

-The Samsung Galaxy A71 has a four-camera setup arranged in an “L” shape located in the corner with a rectangular protrusion similar to that of the iPhone 11 and the Pixel 4.
-The array consists of a 20 MP wide angle camera, a 20 MP ultrawide camera, a 10 MP macro camera, and a 10 MP depth sensor.
+The Samsung Galaxy A71 has a four-camera setup arranged in an "L" shape located in the corner with a rectangular protrusion similar to that of the iPhone 11 and the Pixel 4.
+The array consists of a 64 MP wide angle camera, a 12 MP ultrawide camera, a 5 MP macro camera, and a 5 MP depth sensor.
 It also has a single 32 MP front-facing camera, which sits in a small punch hole on the front of the screen.

 The rear-facing cameras can record video up to 4K@120 fps, as well as 1080p at 120, 240, and 960 fps.
 The front cameras can shoot 1080p@120 fps.
 The rear cameras also have Super Steady EIS.

 Software

-The Galaxy A71 comes with Android 10 and One UI 2.
-The phone also has Samsung Knox for added system security.
-Currently, it has been updated to Android 13 with One UI 5.1.

-On 18 August 2020, it was announced by Samsung that select Galaxy devices would be supported for three generations of Android software updates, of which the A71 was included.
+All variants of the Galaxy A71 come pre-installed with Android 10 and One UI 2.
+On 18 August 2020, it was announced by Samsung that select Galaxy devices would be supported for three generations of Android software updates and 4 years of security updates, of which the A71 was included.

-On 2 December 2020, the Galaxy A71 was announced to be eligible for the Android 11 upgrade with One UI 3.